dabrahams/www.boostcon.com/content/pages/location/lodging.rst

 We are holding a `very small`__ block of guest rooms at the Aspen Meadows.
 We request that you make your reservation **as soon as possible**.
-Those who wait will either not get a room, or pay a higher rate than necessary.
-Full payment, including tax, is required at the time you make your reservation.
-All reservations must be guaranteed with a credit card.
+As in years past, those who wait too long will not get a room.

 __ /about/faq#small-block

+Please reserve your room using the `Aspen Meadows online reservation system`_

+.. _Aspen Meadows online reservation system: https://reservations.synxis.com/LBE/rez.aspx?Hotel=12543&Chain=5968&group=BoostCon&arrive=5/1/2009&depart=5/9/2009&adult=1&child=0

 .. admonition::  BoostCon Rates at Aspen Meadows

   $155 per night, plus tax at 9.6%  (single/double occupancy).

-  :Note: A resort fee of $12 per night will be added to each night's reservation
+  :Note: A resort fee of $18 per night will be added to each night's reservation

-Please fill out `this form`__ and send it to the Aspen Meadows reservations desk at reservations@aspenmeadows.com, or 1-970-544-7810 (fax).
-You can also phone the hotel directly at 1-800-452-4240, but don't forget to inform the reservation staff that you are participating in BoostCon 2008 to get the conference rate.

-.. admonition:: Important

-   If you call the Aspen Meadows outside their regular business hours, your call will automatically be forwarded to the Dolce International corporate call center.
-For reasons too complicated to explain here, the corporate call center may report that the BoostCon room block is sold out.  **Do Not Panic**.
-As of this writing, the Meadows continues to make rooms available to us at the conference rate.
-However, that condition may not continue forever, so

-   a) make your reservation ASAP

-   b) if you have trouble reaching a reservation agent on the Meadows
-      property by phone, please fill out and fax (or email) the reservations form directly to the Meadows using the contact information above

-__ /site-media/boostcon-08-hotel-reservation.doc

 Details
 -------

+Payment for one night is required at the time you make your reservation.
+All reservations must be guaranteed with a credit card.

 BoostCon rates will be extended 3 days prior and 3 days after the conference, subject to availability.
 Rates do not include breakfast or other meals.
 Cancellations prior to 14 days of arrival are refundable, less a $35 cancellation fee.
 Cancellation of your reservation made inside 14 days of arrival is non-refundable.

 Check-in time is 4:00 pm (Mountain Time) on day of arrival;